Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-touch-plate.md

 ## AutoZero Touch Plate

-The AutoZero Touch Plate is specifically designed for use with the latest version of <a href="https://sienci.com/gSender/">gSender</a>.
+The AutoZero Touch Plate is specifically designed for use with the latest version of <a href="https://sienci.com/gSender/" target="_blank" rel="noopener noreferrer">gSender</a>.
 Please download the latest program first.

 https://www.youtube.com/watch?v=H_fYFjtFc3Q